-The prison was given a full inspection in autumn 2016.
-The inspectors said:
+The prison was given a full inspection in September 2018.
+The inspectors said in their report:

 HM Chief Inspector of Prisons”